First Baptist Church in America

-The First Baptist Church in America, also known as the First Baptist Meetinghouse, is the oldest Baptist church in the United States.
-The Church was founded in 1638 by Roger Williams in Providence, Rhode Island.
+The First Baptist Church in America, also known as the First Baptist Church of Providence or the First Baptist Meetinghouse, is the oldest church in Rhode Island and the oldest Baptist church in the United States and the Americas.
+The church was established in 1638 by Roger Williams in Providence, Rhode Island.
 The present church building was erected between 1774 and 1775 and held its first meetings in May 1775.
 It is located at 75 North Main Street in Providence's College Hill neighborhood.
 It was designated a National Historic Landmark in 1960.
 It is affiliated with the American Baptist Churches USA.

 History

-Roger Williams had been holding religious services in his home for nearly a year before he converted his congregation into a Baptist church in 1638.
+Roger Williams had been holding religious services in his residence for nearly a year before he converted his church into a Baptist church in 1638.
 This followed his founding of Providence in 1636.
-For the next sixty years, the congregation met in congregants' homes, or outdoors in pleasant weather.
-Baptists in Rhode Island through most of the 17th century declined to erect meetinghouses because they felt such buildings reflected vanity.
-Eventually, however, they came to see the utility of some gathering place, and they erected severely plain-style meetinghouses like those of the Quakers.
+For the next sixty years, the congregation met in residences, or outdoors in pleasant weather.
+Eventually, they came to see the utility of a worship place, and so they erected plain, Puritan-style meetinghouses.

 Roger Williams was a Calvinist, but within a few years of its founding, the congregation became more Arminian, and was clearly a General Six-Principle Baptist church by 1652.
 It remained a General Baptist church until it migrated back to a variety of Calvinism under the leadership of James Manning in the 1770s.
 Following Williams as pastor of the church was Chad Brown, founder of the famous Brown family of Rhode Island.
 A number of the streets in Providence bear the names of pastors of First Baptist Church, including Williams, Brown, Gregory Dexter, Thomas Olney, William Wickenden, Manning, and Stephen Gano.
 In 1700, Pardon Tillinghast built the first church building, a 400 sqft structure, near the corner of Smith and North Main Streets.
 In 1711 he donated the building and land to the church in a deed describing the church as General Six-Principle Baptist in theology.
 In 1736 the congregation built its second meetinghouse on an adjoining lot at the corner of Smith and North Main Streets.
 This building was about 40 × 40 feet square (i.e.1600 sqft).

-When it was built in 1774–75, the current meetinghouse represented a dramatic departure from the traditional Baptist meetinghouse style.
-It was the first Baptist meetinghouse to have a steeple and bell, making it more like Anglican and Congregational church buildings.
-The builders were part of a movement among Baptists in the urban centers of Boston, Newport, New York, and Philadelphia to bring respectability and recognition to Baptists.
+When it was built in 1774–75, the current church building represented a dramatic departure from the traditional Puritan Baptist meetinghouse style.
+It was the first Baptist church to have a steeple and bell, making it more like an established parish church.
+The builders were part of a movement among Baptists in the urban centers of Boston, Newport, New York, and Philadelphia to bring respectability and recognition to American Baptists.